Monday, June 26, 1978

 “Oh, I’m a good swimmer.”

-Dr Jacques asks Freddie to join us to discuss my progress.
+Dr Jacques calls Freddie to join us in discussing my progress.

 “After rescuing my band by forcing the other members to return to Montreux, Laz has pretty much done his own thing and ignores me.”